peteroupc/numbers-java/api/com.upokecenter.numbers.EContext.md

 ### getHasFlagsOrTraps
     public final boolean getHasFlagsOrTraps()
-Gets a value not documented yet.
+Gets a value indicating whether this context has a mutable Flags field, one or more trap enablers, or both.

 **Returns:**

-* A value not documented yet.
+* <code>true</code> if this context has a mutable Flags field, one or more trap enablers, or both; otherwise, <code>false</code> .

 ### WithAdjustExponent
     public EContext WithAdjustExponent​(boolean adjustExponent)